Prism was not worried about Ember, not in the least.

 "Shield!" he shouted.

-A massive oval shield formed around them, its golden surfaces layered thick with condensed energy.
-The [Hover] Prism had constructed for travel began cracking under the pressure, fractures of light spiderwebbing across its structure.
+The [Hover], that Prism had constructed for travel, began cracking under the pressure, fractures of light spiderwebbing across its structure.

 "Show me."

-What?
+What?!
 Well, it would be disappointing if she couldn't handle at least that much.
 Ember thought to herself.

 Ember attacked once more.